renzivandev/coding-conventions/README.md

 - 2 spaces tab
 - no semicolon
 - refrain from using h1-h6, ul, li, etc.
-	- dont wanna waste time to remove the default margins/paddings
+	- dont wanna waste time removing the default margins/paddings
 	- can be used on special cases, provided you can justify why
 	- use div and span instead
 - use only bootstrap utility classes as much as possible